shader-slang/spec/statements.md

 \end{Checking}

 \begin{Incomplete}
-The intent of the above rule is that checking a \kw{discard} statement will add the \code{fragment} capability to the context, so that it can be checked against the capabilities of the surrounding function/context.
+The intent of the above rule is that checking a \code{discard} statement will add the \code{fragment} capability to the context, so that it can be checked against the capabilities of the surrounding function/context.
 However, the way the other statement rules handle the context, they do not allow for anything in the context to flow upward/outward in that fashion.
 It may be simplest to have the process of collecting the capabilities required by a function body be a different judgement than the type checking rules.
 \end{Incomplete}